 Alberto Maranhão Theatre, Opera house in Natal, Brazil.

-The building was constructed in the late 1800s and opened in 1904 under the name Teatro Carlos Gomes.
-In the mid 1900s it was renamed after a prominent local political figure.
+The theater was built in the late 1800s and opened in 1904 under the name Teatro Carlos Gomes.
+It was later renamed after Alberto Maranhão, a politician who played a role in shaping cultural life in the region during the early 20th century.

 The community of curious travelers